Dear Parents, Carers and Pupils

-It is vitally important that your child is in school by 8.50am everyday, when the whistle is blown as registration and early morning learning start promptly at 8.55am.
+It is vitally important that your child is in school by 8.50am every day, as registration and learning start promptly at 8.55am.
 Early morning work is ready for the children from 8.35am.

 Do you have any of the following you could donate to the classes?

 It would be really helpful if your child could bring the following equipment:

-One pencil case containing the following:– a writing pen the has blue ink and is not a biro (rollerballs, foundation pens with spare cartridges or Berol handwriting pens are preferred), 2 writing pencils, 30cm ruler, a glue-stick, a pencil sharpener (preferably one that collects the shavings), a rubber, protractor and a selection of coloured pencils and a dry Whiteboard pen (non permanent).
+One pencil case containing the following: a writing pen the has blue ink and is not a biro (rollerballs, foundation pens with spare cartridges or Berol handwriting pens are preferred), two writing pencils, a 30cm ruler, a glue-stick, a pencil sharpener (preferably one that collects the shavings), a rubber, protractor, a selection of coloured pencils and a dry Whiteboard pen (non permanent).
 Please make sure these are replenished every half term.
 Pencil cases should not be too large; they need to be slim enough to fit inside the children’s under-desk trays.

 Please refer to the Behaviour and Relationship Policy under the Our School, School Policies section of the website.

 Please note: ALL uniform should be clearly labelled.

-Girls’: Blue shirt, school tie with logo, sweatshirt with a v-neck or cardigan with school logo, navy skirt or pinafore dress, smart, plain navy trousers – no leggings.
+Girls’: Blue shirt, school tie with logo, sweatshirt with a V-neck or cardigan with school logo, navy skirt or pinafore dress, smart, plain navy trousers – no leggings.
 Long hair needs to be tied back (see below).

 White socks or navy tights, blue/white check dress (Summer).
 Plain black, brown or navy leather shoes.

-Boys’: Blue shirt, school tie with logo, sweatshirt with a v-neck with school logo, grey trousers, long or short (Navy shorts are not acceptable – only short, grey trousers), grey socks.
+Boys’: Blue shirt, school tie with logo, sweatshirt with a V-neck with school logo, grey trousers, long or short (Navy shorts are not acceptable – only short, grey trousers), grey socks.
 Plain black, brown or navy leather shoes.
 Long hair needs to be tied back (see below).

-In literacy we will be looking at all genres of writing in both narrative and non-narrative form.
-As well as this, we will continue to develop their reading and comprehension skills.
+In English we will be looking at all genres of writing in both narrative and non-narrative form.
+As well as this, we will continue to develop the children’s reading and comprehension skills.
 Additional texts will be studied in Class Reading and Guided Reading sessions to reinforce comprehension and analysis skills.